 When we refer to we, us, or Keebo in this agreement, this will also mean anyone we transfer our rights or duties to.

 We may also arrange for any other person to carry out our rights or duties under this agreement.
 This will not affect your rights under this agreement or your legal rights.

 You may not transfer the benefit of this agreement to anyone else.

 When we can make changes under this agreement: As this agreement has no fixed end date, we may need to make changes to it to take account of changes affecting our business or changes affecting your financial status.
 If you are unhappy with any changes we make, you may end the agreement straightaway by giving us 30 days’ notice that you want to end it and repaying us what you owe.

 Letting you know about changes: We’ll give you not less than 30 days’ notice of any changes before they take effect.
-However, if a change benefits you, we may make it immediately.
-If you are unhappy with any change, you can close your Keebo Account by contacting us on email@example.com.
+However, if a change benefits you, we may make it immediately (we will still notify you of the change).
+If you are unhappy with any change, you can close your Keebo Account by contacting us on firstname.lastname@example.org.

 If you do not do so, you will be deemed to have accepted the changes.

 Why might we change this agreement: We may change the rates and fees, introduce new rates and fees or update this agreement at any time because of:

 - changes to the cost of providing the card and our services, or of funding the provision of credit under the agreement, or we have good reason to expect that they will change;